50 PRIVATE COMPANIES

 14. If I notice a mistake in the Board and Leadership Gender Data I have submitted will I be able to change it?

-The online facility will be live between Friday 1 November – Friday 29 November 2024 which we hope is enough time to check the data is accurate before you submit it.
+The online facility will be live between Monday 3 November – Friday 28 November 2025 which should be enough time to check the data is accurate before you submit it.
 If a change is required, the registered user will need to contact the team at info@ftsewomenleaders.com

 Previous years submissions cannot be amended.